-Upon successful completion of the subscriber identification and authentication process in accordance with the GSA NFI MOA, ORC creates the requested NFI Certificate, notifies the applicant thereof, and makes the NFI Certificate available to the applicant.
+Upon successful completion of the Subscriber identification and authentication process in accordance with the GSA NFI MOA, ORC creates the requested NFI Certificate, notifies the applicant thereof, and makes the NFI Certificate available to the applicant.
 If the applicant provided an e-mail address, ORC sends the notification message via e-mail.
 If no e-mail address was provided, ORC sends the notification to the U.S. postal address provided.

-The notification informs the applicant of the creation of a certificate, states a URL for use by the applicant for retrieving the certificate, contain a unique serial number, and reaffirm the subscriber's responsibilities as explained in the application process.
-The notification also obligates the subscriber to:
+The notification informs the Applicant of the creation of a certificate, states a URL for use by the applicant for retrieving the certificate, contains a unique serial number, and reaffirms the Subscriber's responsibilities as explained in the application process.